trumae/simvolei/README.md

 # How it works

-Based on probability of each team do one point, an entire game was simulated *n* times.
+Based on probability of each team do only one point, an entire game was simulated *n* times.

 # Examples